 \subsection{Compressibility and expansibility}

-If we regard the volume as function of temperatures and pressures we have \footnote{Remember that we are assuming that the fluids evolve separately, that is, they do not exchange heat, as shown by eq. (\ref{fluid_eq})}
+If we consider the volume as function of temperatures and pressures we have that\footnote{Remember that we are assuming that the fluids evolve separately, that is, they do not exchange heat, as shown by eq. (\ref{fluid_eq})}